 Your pet is likely to be upset by the change in routine, so try and keep things as similar as you possibly can.
 Feed them in their usual space, take your dog for a quick walk in the morning, and keep them surrounded by familiar faces.
 Whilst this doesn’t sound like a fun task on moving morning, a little time taken to keep familiar elements to your pet’s routine may help them adjust.

 On arrival at your new home, take your pet in first.
 They may be curious, but setting them up in their own space in a secure room with their toys, bed and treats will let them know that space is for them.
-Pop back and let them know you’re still there, but not having them underfoot will make it easier for your removals team, and much less stressful for you.
+Pop back and let them know you’re still there, but make sure they don't get out - having them running aroud the house will make it much harder for your removals team, and much more stressful for you.